 As the saying goes, a change is as good as a rest so it’s only natural that our Prime Minister wanted to freshen things up after a pretty turbulent 12 months.
-Boris Johnson’s approach, however, has left the nation scratching its head.
+Boris Johnson’s approach, however, has left the nation - and MPL's interior office designers - scratching their heads.

 Downing Street’s new £2.6 million media briefing room is one very expensive workplace addition.
 Apparently, the new space was created in the interests of the public but tax payers, as the leading stakeholder in our elected Government, are questioning whether it is a wasteful vanity project.